 All this movement began to generate a lot of noise, which is 1991, led to the International Pop Underground Convention a decision to dedicate the first day of its festival (of six days) only to women bands.
 The night was presented as "Love Rock Revolution Girl Style Now".
 This was known as Girl Night and brought together some 15 female bands including Bratmobile, Suture, Courtney Love, Rose Melberg, L7, and others.
 This made the Riot Grrrl movement take real shape.

 During this period between the late 80s and early 90s, you could find from one end of the United States to the other women's bands doing.
 From coast to coast, there was a wave of female rock and punk groups with political lyrics, and feminists that spread all over the scene and at full speed.
-Among some of the West Coast bands were "Hole", led by Courtney Love, and in Seattle the punk group "The Gitz" led by Mia Zapata, who at 27 was the victim of femicide, after attending a bar where they were celebrating the end of a tour.
+Among some of the West Coast bands was "Hole", led by Courtney Love, and in Seattle the punk group "The Gitz" led by Mia Zapata, who at 27 was the victim of femicide, after attending a bar where they were celebrating the end of a tour.
 Among many other bands were also the "L7", originally from the city of Los Angeles, who despite not feeling part of the movement, their leader Donita Spark is an involuntary leader for feminism in the music scene, she is considered a great influence for the Russian feminist punk-rock collective "Pussy Riot".

 Throwing Muses was a very big band for American indie music.